 Chamomile can be taken astea, in an herbal tincture or a sleep formula.
 One Japanese study on rats found that chamomile extract helped the rats fall asleep just as quickly as rats that got a dose of benzodiazepine (a tranquilizing medication), though experts do agree that better research of chamomile is needed.†

 CBD is taken by many to encourage sleep.
-It’s been known to help those with insomnia get a restful night’s sleep, as well as get rid of any anxiety or depressive thoughts that are interrupting rest.
-You can get CBD from this Pure Canna Organics CBD Company if you’re interested in taking this route to treat insomnia.†
+It’s been known to help those with insomnia get a restful night’s sleep, as well as get rid of any anxiety or depressive thoughts that are interrupting rest.†